Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 ### Radical odds

-First, software is too fluid, and dynamic compared to static structures.
+First, software is fluid, and dynamic compared to static constructions.
 The thinker who found "Architecture is frozen music"<sup>🎼</sup> would see software as "unleashed gala symphonic cacophony [under the circus tent]".

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Arthur Schopenhauer (1788-1860), also missattributed to Johann Wolfgang von Goethe (1749-1832).\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Full original quote: _Architektur ist gefrorene Musik.
 (Möge es immer beschwingt und harmonisch zugehen in diesem Haus!)_</sub>

-The lifecycle of construction is much longer.

-Architecture results in masterpiece buildings and indistinctive typical constructions.
-The latter isn't for IT, where even tailoring the existing software isn't development.

- MUST BRING from  the aesthetic value to ART.
-NO Pantheon.
+The timescale of software isn't only much DENSER, YOUND but EXPLODING.
+IT will be naive to keep templates, patterns as STABLE.

 ### Hypothesis

 This said the software is least suitable for pure architects.

+One can't IMAGIMNE an arch zameshivauishivaego BETON, SOPROMAT.

+One who doesn't deal with code

 IF NO_CODE THEN ELSE_IF CODE THEN